true-myth/true-myth/README.md

     make sure you don't `unwrap()` a `Maybe` without checking that it's safe to do so.

--   Because there are no runtime checks, you *should* make use of the type systems if you want the benefits of the system.
+-   Since this is a TypeScript- and Flow-first library, we intentionally leave out any runtime type checking.
+As such, you *should* make use of the type systems if you want the benefits of the system.
 Many of the functions simply assume that the types are checked, and *will* error if you pass in items of the wrong type.